srivats0603/Algos_Practice/README.md

 "fibonacci_memo.py" - Generate fibonacci nth term using recursion and memoization.

+"first_unique_character.py" - Given a string with repeated characters, this algo finds the first character which is unique in the string.

 "group_anagram.py" - From a list of strings, this code classifies all the groups of anagrams together.

 "h_index" - Given an array of citations per paper, find the hIndex for the author